I had a day yesterday.

 I put on my mom thinking cap and grabbed a roll of packing tape.
 I cut off a few long strips, leaving them hanging from the edge of my desk, and one by one I used them on the carpet to pick up the last of the glass.
 Well, most of them, anyway.
 There were two left when my head connected with them, tangling my hair in and around them and when I unknowingly pulled away, they yanked my head back since they were still partially adhered to the table, which I hit with a loud thump and a curse word.
 Maybe two curse words.

-I sat my frustrated butt down on the floor next to my desk and extricated my head from its tape-helmet (with more under-breath cursing and muttering) and then as I was getting back up, I gouged my arm on the corner of my desk so hard I think I'll have a bruise there until 2018.
+I sat my frustrated butt down on the floor next to my desk and extricated my head from its tape-helmet (with more under-breath cursing and muttering) and then as I was getting back up, I gouged my arm on the corner of my desk so hard I think I'll have a bruise there until my retirement.
 The adrenaline rush of all this reminded me in a very urgent way that I had been on my way to the restroom when this whole debacle started, so I whirled around to go - and knocked my trash can over, spilling more glass out onto the floor.

 Luckily, it was just the big pieces this time, but I was in a slow state of burning fury with a tap-dancing bladder that wasn't helping any.
 I put the trashcan back to rights, dusted my hands, and then I made eye contact with the four people in the fishbowl conference room who'd been watching this entire drama unfold.
 They were riveted.
 Unblinking.